Advanced Heroquest Dungeon Explorer

 Gas

-A cloud of Gas expelles on the square where the trap was set off and 2 squares adjacent including diagonals in each direction.
+A cloud of Gas expels on the square where the trap was set off and 2 squares adjacent including diagonals in each direction.
 Heroes must roll: if D12 ≤ their starting Toughness the gas has no effect – subtract -1 for the inner and -2 for the outer ring from the roll.
 If anyone is affected roll for the gas' effect:

 1–6 Mild poison: lose 1 W and for 3 turns you cannot move.